-Atlanta rapper Shawty Lo dies in car crash: media
+Atlanta rapper Shawty Lo dies in car crash

 "Legends never die ...
 Shawty Lo Forever," hip-hop recording artist Future wrote.

-Walker was traveling in a white Audi on an interstate highway in South Fulton County near Atlanta about 2:20 a.m. when the vehicle crashed through a guard rail, hit several trees and caught fire, the Atlanta Journal Constitution reported.
+Walker was driving a white Audi on an interstate highway in South Fulton County near Atlanta at about 2:20 a.m. when the vehicle crashed through a guard rail, hit several trees and caught fire, Fulton County Police spokeswoman Maureen Smith said.

-Two women in the vehicle were injured and taken to a nearby hospital, the newspaper reported.
-It was not clear who was driving or what had led to the collision.
+Two women passengers in the vehicle were injured and taken to a nearby hospital, Smith said.
+The group had recently left a nightclub, she said.

-(Reporting by Laila Kearney; Editing by James Dalgleish)
+Writing by Laila Kearney; Editing by James Dalgleish and Andrew Hay